Statistical Process Control

 Evaluating the measurement process (EMP) is a new measurement systems analysis (MSA) technique based on process behavior charts.
 MSA studies aim to measure the precision, consistency and bias of a measurement system.
 EMP provides a way to visually and quantitatively evaluate your measurement system.
 As well as providing an absolute figure of merit, EMP also allows you to see how changing the measurement system will affect the responsiveness of your control strategy.
 EMP provides a fair and useful assessment of measurement system effectiveness, allowing you to more easily classify the system and better explore how improvement can (or can’t) improve your level of control.

-The MSA platform in JMP can also perform more traditional GR&R studies (also accessible via the Variability / Attribute Gauge Chart platform).
-These studies use the established AIAG standards to gauge how much variation your measurement systems contributes to the overall variation.
+The MSA platform in JMP can also perform more traditional GR&R studies (also accessible via the Variability/Attribute Gauge Chart platform).
+These studies use the established AIAG standards to gauge how much variation your measurement systems contribute to the overall variation.
 JMP supports main effects, crossed, nested and other models to appropriately quantify the performance of your measurement systems and identify areas requiring improvement – so that you can accurately analyze your processes with confidence.
-The Variability / Attribute Gauge Chart platform can also produce multi-vari charts that quickly give a feel for the dominant sources of variation with no formal analysis.
+The Variability/Attribute Gauge Chart platform can also produce multi-vari charts that quickly give a feel for the dominant sources of variation with no formal analysis.

 When your system has multiple independent failure modes, you can use the competing cause option in Life Distribution to analyze each cause separately.
 You can assign specific fitted distributions to each failure mode, and omit causes interactively to see the potential improvements in reliability performance.

-Additional features include Bayesian Estimation, Sensitivity Analysis and a Mean Remaining Life calculator.
+Additional features include Bayesian Estimation, Fit Mixtures, Fit Competing Risk Mixtures, Sensitivity Analysis and a Mean Remaining Life calculator.

 The Life Distribution platform allows you to specify a nonparametric distribution as well as 23 parametric distributions.
 Parametric distributions include lognormal, Weibull, loglogistic, Frechet, normal, SEV, logistic, LEV, exponential, log GenGamma, GenGamma, threshold (TH) lognormal, TH Weibull, TH loglogistic, TH Frechet, defect subpopulation (DS) Weibull, DS Frechet, DS lognormal, DS loglogistic and Zero Inflated (ZI).